Jon M. Huntsman School of Business: History

 The Eccles Building is nine stories high.
 Its original design included a three-story classroom base and six additional stories of faculty offices, seminar rooms, and other facilities.
 The building has since undergone multiple renovations.

 The College of Business's undergraduate program was accredited by the Association to Advance Collegiate Schools of Business (AACSB) in 1971, and the graduate (master's) program was accredited by the AACSB in 1981.

 In February 1983, the Department of Accounting became the School of Accountancy.
 By 1986, the College of Business had a full-time enrollment of approximately 1,398 students in its undergraduate and graduate programs (Self-Study Report, 1986).
 Thirty-nine full-time and 32 part-time faculty were employed in three departments: business administration, administrative systems and business education, and accounting.
 The Department of Economics remained under the joint administration of the Colleges of Business and Agriculture.

 The Jon M. Huntsman School of Business' north-facing entrances.

 In 2007, Utah State's College of Business became the Jon M. Huntsman School of Business after a $26 million donation by the Huntsman Foundation.

 On March 16, 2016, Jon M. Huntsman Hall was dedicated and opened.
 The building is a 125,000-square-foot student-centered facility with 21 classrooms, 21 meeting spaces, faculty/administration offices, and event spaces.

 On May 6, 2017, the Huntsman School announced a joint $50 million gift from the Huntsman Foundation and the Charles Koch Foundation, the largest in the school's history.

 The Stephen R. Covey Leadership Center was established on November 2, 2018.
 Its purpose is to develop principle-centered leaders.

-As of 2019, the Huntsman School offers seven undergraduate majors and six graduate programs.
+As of 2026, the Huntsman School offers nine undergraduate majors, 20 undergraduate minors, eight graduate degree programs and five additional graduate certificate programs.

 Location

 The Jon M. Huntsman School of Business completed construction on its expansion in 2016.

 The George S. Eccles Business Building underwent a major renovation in 2008, made possible by a $1 million grant from the George S. and Dolores Doré Eccles Foundation.

 In 2011, the Utah Legislature approved funding for a new business building, Jon M. Huntsman Hall, located southwest of the Eccles Business Building.
 The building was funded by $36 million in private funds and $14 million in state funds.
 The 125,000-square-foot building includes 21 classrooms, 21 student meeting rooms, office spaces, and multiple event spaces.

+On August 29, 2025, the Huntsman School completed construction of the Carolyn & Ken Gardner Learning & Leadership Building (GLLB), completing a multi-building "campus" for the Huntsman School.
+The GLLB is a state-of-the-art facility dedicated entirely to experiential business and leadership training.
+Acting as a "Center of Centers" for the Jon M. Huntsman School of Business, it houses the following: